 - Please refer to the User Manual for more information.

 FIReCom 1.1, is a major release with new features and fixes for known defects.
-New features includes an auto-detecting firmware upgrade procedure, addition of fitted profile and time stamp to the profile sequence graph, pressure sensor calibration, addition of sequence file to the summary report, ability to replay post-processed data files, improvements to the graph zooming/panning controls, and support for Windows 8.
+New features includes an auto-detecting firmware upgrade procedure, addition of fitted profile and time stamp to the profile sequence graph, pressure sensor calibration, addition of sequence file to the summary report, ability to replay post-processed data files, improvements to the graph zooming/panning controls, improved data processing fitting algorithms and support for Windows 8.

 FIReCom 1.1 requires that firmware FIReOS 2.0.8 or later be installed on your In Situ FIRe.
 Please contact customer support for firmware upgrade assistance.